Sayed Hassan Amin

-Sayed Hassan Amin (سید حسن امین, born 28 November 1948) is an Iranian lawyer, philosopher, scholar, author and pro-democracy political figure.
+Sayed Hassan Amin (سید حسن امین, born 28 November 1948) is an Iranian lawyer.
+He was part of a monthly Iranian magazine publication as Editor and Chief.

 Early life and education

 Born in Sabzavar, Iran, Amin attended Tehran University at the age of 17 and obtained a bachelor in Law with distinction.
-After completing his apprenticeship in the Ministry of Justice he qualified as a judge, working in different judicial capacities in Iran while reading for his LLM (Masters in private law) at the University of Tehran.
+After completing his apprenticeship in the Ministry of Justice, he qualified as a judge, working in judicial capacities in Iran and reading for his LLM (Masters in private law) at the University of Tehran.

-He then went to Glasgow University in Scotland where he obtained his PhD in 1978 under the supervision of John Grant, who was later the dean of the Faculty of Law at the same university as well as Professor of Law in Lewis & Clark law school.
+He went to Glasgow University in Scotland, where he obtained his PhD in 1978 under the supervision of John Grant, who was later the dean of the Faculty of Law at the same university, as well as a Professor of Law at Lewis & Clark Law School.

 Amin started his examinations and practical apprenticeship with solicitors under the regulations of the Faculty of Advocates in July 1980 in Scotland and was admitted as a member of the Faculty of Advocates on 10 July 1992.

 Academic career

-Amin started his academic career with an appointment as lecturer in law.
-After three years he became a Senior Lecturer in law, and after another five became Reader in law.
-He was appointed a visiting professor of international trade law in the faculty of law in Tehran University in October 1988.
-Finally, in April 1992, he was promoted to the rank of full-time Professor of Law at Glasgow Caledonian University.
+Amin is a trustee of the Scottish Inter-cultural Association.
+This organisation is based in Scotland which focuses on supporting intercultural understanding and supporting integration within diverse communities.

+He was elected as a fellow of the Royal Asiatic Society of Great Britain and Ireland in 2026.
+He was previously a patron of Prisoners Abroad 1997/98.

-Amin was a Visiting Professor and distinguished International scholar at Beijing Foreign Studies University, teaching in both the School of Law and the School of Asian and African Studies.
-He is currently an International Honorary Professor of Law at Hakim Sabzevari University in Iran.
+Amin has occupied positions of Professor of Law at Tehran University, Glasgow Caledonian University, Beijing Foreign Studies University and is currently an International Honorary Professor at Haikm Sabzevari University.

 Legal practice

-Amin is an advocate in Scotland and an attorney at law in Iran.
-He qualified as a member of the Faculty of Advocates and practised international law at the Scottish bar, specialising in transnational law and in private international law with specific reference to Islamic and Iranian law.
-Amin was a Patron of the Prisoners Abroad and the Scottish Representative and a board member of World Development Movement as well as member of the Liberal Democrat Party and Amnesty International in the 1980s.
-His legal practice in Tehran currently provides advice to European companies doing business with Iran and representing them in the Iranian Courts.